WTHI-FM

 WTHI-FM (99.9 MHz; "HI-99") is a radio station running a country music format in Terre Haute, Indiana.
 The station's studios and broadcast tower are located along Ohio Street in downtown Terre Haute.
 The station is owned by Midwest Communications.

 WTHI-FM has led the Terre Haute market ratings for over twenty years.
 In 2007, the station celebrated 25 years in the country format.
 Over the years, WTHI has raised more than $1,000,000 for the kids at St. Jude Children's Research Hospital.

-WTHI-FM's former studio building, which was shared with sister station WWVR and former sister station WTHI-TV (which was co-owned with WTHI-FM from 1954 to 2005), is being demolished in December 2012 to accommodate parking for a new office building constructed behind the former WTHI building and facing Wabash Avenue.
+WTHI-FM's former studio building, which was shared with sister station WWVR and former sister station WTHI-TV (which was co-owned with WTHI-FM from 1954 to 2005), was demolished in December 2012 to accommodate parking for a new office building constructed behind the former WTHI building and facing Wabash Avenue.
 The old building was constructed as a garment factory in 1906, but housed WTHI-FM and WTHI-TV from 1954 to 2012.
 WTHI-FM and WWVR, which were later joined by new acquisitions WFNF and WFNB, moved into their new office building in August 2012; this separated the stations from WTHI-TV, which moved to its own new building (at 800 Ohio Street) in October 2012.